rsksmart/devportal-1.0/guides/rif-relay/deployment.md

       * TBD

 - 2) Revenue Sharing
   * The Revenue Sharing is an optional feature that can be implemented using a collector contract.
-In principle, any number of Collector contracts can be deployed and used.
+In principle, any number of `Collector` contracts can be deployed and used.
 This does not automatically occur alongside the deployment of the rest of the Relay contracts.
-For an overview of the Collector contract please see [the corresponding architecture document section](/rif/relay/architecture/#collector).
+For an overview of the `Collector` contract, please see [the corresponding architecture section](/rif/relay/architecture/#collector).

       Before deploying a Collector contract please make sure that:
       1. The token chosen for this contract matches the one used for relayed transaction fees. **Any tokens other than the one set at the time of the Collector deployment which are sent to the contract will be impossible to retrieve, including the native token**.
       2. The owner of the Collector contract has been chosen (be it a multisig contract address, a regular contract address or an EOA).
-This does not need to match the address deploying the contract, but please note that the owner should be able to call the withdraw function from the collector contract otherwise **all revenue sharing funds will be permanently locked in the contract**.
+This does not need to match the address deploying the contract, please note that the owner should be able to call the withdraw function from the collector contract otherwise **all revenue sharing funds will be permanently locked in the contract**.
       3. Partners and their shares have been defined correctly.
 This means that beneficiary shares must collectively add up to 100.
 As with the previous point, any tokens sent to an address without its private key held by its beneficiary will be lost.
-For an example of a structurally valid revenue shares definition see [this deploy collector task input sample](https://github.com/rsksmart/rif-relay-contracts/blob/PP-94/revenue-sharing-model/deploy-collector.input.sample.json).
+For an example of a structurally valid revenue shares definition see [this deploy collector task input sample](https://github.com/rsksmart/rif-relay-contracts/blob/master/deploy-collector.input.sample.json).

   [](#top "collapsible")
     - Regtest